 Heartburn starts in the first trimester for most women, beginning around the second month of pregnancy.
 But for some other women, it starts in the second or third trimester.

 Sadly, heartburn comes to stay during pregnancy.
 It does not end until your pregnancy ends.
-But be sure that once you deliver your baby, the heartburn will clear off.
+But you can be sure that once you deliver your baby, the heartburn will clear off.

 How To Manage Heartburn During Pregnancy?